Types of images

 As well as being measured in inches or centimeters, screens are measured in pixels which define their resolution.

-Here are some common screen sizes for ebook readers.
+Here are some screen sizes for ebook reading devices, including older devices.
+High resolution screens have been available for quite a while now so the ‘typical’ resolution to design for is getting higher.
 Screen sizes are usually quoted as width x height:

 - 1920 x 1200 pix for a Kindle Fire HD 8.9″